mrkgnao/ects/README.md

 A write-only, versioned-by-default file backup system.
 (I like the sound of buzzwords in the morning.)

-This is for a school computer lab setting, where students need to back their work up to a central server for grading and the like as well as for simple redundant backup purposes, considering that multiple students share a user on the computer and sometimes ... things ... happen to people's files.
+This is for a high-school computer lab setting, where students need to back their work up to a central server for grading and the like as well as for simple redundant backup purposes, considering that multiple students share a user on the computer and sometimes ... things ... happen to people's files.

-## What does it do?
+## How does it work?

+The server is a Flask instance with a single `POST` endpoint at `/uploads`, which the clients upload files to using `requests` (and HTTP Basic Auth because why not).
+Username-hashed password pairs are stored in a JSON file on the server.

+A list of approved usernames is present in `db.json`, and if a user with an approved username connects for the first time, the password they choose is recorded and used from then onward.
+Of course, this is a suboptimal state of affairs.
+A quick hack I'll try to implement is to check the IP of the user connecting and vet the username based on that.
+Password resets can be done with a quick `ipython` session for now, using the awesome `json` module Python ships with.

 If a folder is backed up, every file of the form `folder/path/to/file.ext` is backed up to `uploads/username/folder/path/to/file.ext/hash.ext` on the server, where `hash` is the `sha256` hash of the file contents.